Updated: Nov 14, 2019

 In safeguarding, we are facing major confusion about children who are both victims and either perpetrators of abuse or commit criminal offences.
 These are complex and emotionally difficult issues.
 Though our thinking has moved on since 1993 when the press publicly denigrated the child killers of Jamie Bulger as ‘monsters’, it is still a work in progress.
 We are beginning to understand that these were children enacting their own abuse in the most terrible manner.
 But this understanding is not universal and even professionals working with child perpetrators of abuse and crime struggle with it.
-These issues, alongside the misunderstandings relating to grooming and radicalisation, are highlighted by the case of Shamima Begum, who wishes to return from Syria to bring up her child in the UK.Begum was 15 when she left the UK to join ISIS.
+These issues, alongside the misunderstandings relating to grooming and radicalisation, are highlighted by the case of Shamima Begum, who in February 2019 wished to return from Syria to bring up her child in the UK.Begum was 15 when she left the UK to join ISIS.
 She was under 18 and therefore a child and entitled to protection and support under child protection law.
 She was radicalised.
 We need to remember that radicalisation and grooming are similar processes.
 They are based in deception, coercion, and manipulation to change a child’s beliefs, behaviour and sense of self-worth.
 Once the child is drawn in, they are abused and exploited.

 Begum was married within days of her arrival in Syria, has been pregnant more or less continually during her time there.
 She has watched 2 of her children die.
 Now pregnant with the third she wants to come home.
 If we change the story to an economically deprived town in the North of England, to a white girl groomed by a gang of older men, sexually abused, trafficked across the country who now is pregnant and wants to escape, few would question her right to support.
 Even if the child had committed criminal offences- drug trafficking, soliciting or criminal damage- the abuse they had suffered would be taken into account.